+exhaust pipes.

+2.6.2.
+"Overall length" means a dimension so as to take the devices mentioned in paragraph 1.1. into account.

 2.7 "Vehicle width" means a dimension which is measured according to ISO standard 612-1978, term No. 6.2.
 In addition to the provisions of that standard, when measuring the vehicle structural width the following devices shall not be taken into account: